core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 2. The proxy forwards the response back to the client.
 When doing so, the proxy protects the response according to the security association that it has with the client.

-As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that a same server replies with multiple responses to the same group request, i.e., with the same Token.
+As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the same server replies with multiple responses to the same group request, i.e., conveying the same Token value.
 As long as the proxy forwards responses to a group request back to the origin client, the proxy MUST follow the steps defined above and forward also such multiple responses "as they come".

 Upon timeout expiration, i.e., T' seconds after having sent the group request over IP multicast, the proxy frees up its local Token value associated with that request.
 Thus, following late responses to the same group request will be discarded and not forwarded back to the client.